 It was one of my favorite moments of the trip.
 And if I’d had some paint supplies with me, I’d have drawn animals on the walls, just like in those French caves covered with prehistoric paintings.
 It was that kind of moment, a time-out-of-time when I felt I could have channelled something wild and mysterious.

-In my next post I’ll take you to Palenque, one of the greatest of the ancient Mayan sites.
-But let me leave you with another comment made by Miguel, one that summarizes much of his perspective on the world.
+Let me end with another comment made by Miguel, one that summarizes much of his perspective on the world.
 He told us that the traditional greeting exchanged by the Maya translates as, “How is your sacred path today?”

 That’s a question we all can ask, whether we’re in a sacred cave in the middle of a jungle, or sitting at a desk in Iowa.